Tom Lohr is a navy veteran, world traveler, adventurer, baseball fan and hot dog aficionado. He loves dogs and hates political correctness.

 What would sensible gun control look like?
 Something that would actually prevent shootings?
 It is possible, and both gun advocates and haters can find a middle ground that can make an impact.

 Firstly, just like addicts, we have to acknowledge that we do indeed have a problem.
 America has more gun violence than any nation on the planet.
 Doing nothing will only perpetuate the issue, and it will invariably become worse.

 Secondly, strict gun control proponents need to educate themselves.
-Too many are unable distinguish between automatic, semi-automatic, and bolt-action rifles.
+Too many are unable to distinguish between automatic, semi-automatic, and bolt-action rifles.
 Knowing little to nothing about firearms means they cannot intelligently engage in gun control discourse and do their cause more harm than good.
 Here is a list of items and facts that supporters of gun control can do and embrace to better bolster their position.

 1. Stop Demonizing the NRA

 The National Rifle Association is primarily concerned with two things: gun safety and the unwavering protection of the Second Amendment.
 Not agreeing with the Second Amendment is not a reason for trying to repeal it.
 Safeguarding this constitutional right should be a priority of every American.
 Gun safety courses prevent accidents that often prove fatal.
 Defending constitutional rights does not make one a dangerous zealot.
 Additionally, not one mass shooter has been a member of the NRA.
-The organization is made of of Americans that value the freedoms our nation has worked and fought to achieve.
+The organization is made up of Americans that value the freedoms our nation has worked and fought to achieve.
 A good question is: why are you not a member of the NRA?